fvafrCU/fakemake/cran-comments.md

 Dear CRAN Team,
 this is a resubmission of package 'fakemake'.
 I have added the following changes:

-* Added a `NEWS.md` file to track changes to the package.

-Please upload to CRAN.
+* Finish the API.Please upload to CRAN.
 Best, Dominik

 # Package fakemake 0.1.0